How Being a Pharmacy Technician is Different Than Other Allied Health Careers

 How long is Pharmacy Tech School?

-Program length varies by school, with the program at Arizona College taking 34 weeks to complete.
+Program length varies by school, with the program at Arizona College of Allied Health taking 34 weeks to complete.
 This includes 30 weeks of pharmacy technician coursework and a 4-week externship.

-At Arizona College, an externship is actually part of our program, and all students participate in a 4-week externship following the coursework.
+At Arizona College of Allied Health, an externship is actually part of our program, and all students participate in a 4-week externship following the coursework.
 This externship is necessary to complete our Pharmacy Technician program and requires that you obtain a pharmacy technician trainee license.

-To participate in the Arizona College externship program and ultimately become a pharmacy technician, you must first receive a Trainee License from the Arizona State Board of Pharmacy.
+To participate in the Arizona College of Allied Health externship program and ultimately become a pharmacy technician, you must first receive a Trainee License from the Arizona State Board of Pharmacy.

 The pharmacy technician trainee license is intended for people who have not yet passed the PTCB examination (Pharmacy technician Certified Board).
 For more information on obtaining this licensure, please refer to the Arizona State Board of Pharmacy.